IamjustaShinobi/DeeeeeCryptor/README.md

 <br/>

 > **DeeeeeCryptor** is a browser extension built for CTF players and security researchers.
+>
-> Paste any encoded string or hash, hit a button — get your answer **instantly**, entirely in your browser.
+> Paste an encoded string or hash, choose what you want to do, and get results directly in your browser.
-> No accounts.
-No servers.
-No nonsense.
+> **Fast, practical, and privacy-focused.**

 <br/>